This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-- Tell your caregiver if you are taking any medicines.
+- Tell your healthcare provider if you are taking any medicines.
 These medicines include insulin, diabetic pills, high blood pressure pills, or heart pills.
-Ask your caregiver before taking any medicine before your surgery.
+Ask your healthcare provider before taking any medicine before your surgery.

 - Your bowel may need to be emptied and cleaned out before the surgery.
-Caregivers may give you a liquid medicine called an enema.
+Healthcare providers may give you a liquid medicine called an enema.
 This will be put into your rectum to help empty your bowel.
-Your caregiver will teach you how to do this.
+Your healthcare provider will teach you how to do this.

 - You may be given a pill to help you sleep.